 In a statement released shortly after Zhang’s arrest, Tianjin University denied that it or Zhang, or his alleged co-conspirators who were affiliated with the university, had done anything wrong.
 The university pledged “to provide necessary humanitarian and legal assistance” to Zhang and his family.

 Zhang has been represented in the federal courtroom in downtown San José by a force of nearly a dozen Silicon Valley and Atlanta-based attorneys, so much so that the depth of his legal bench has been the subject of some courtroom joking, even by Judge Cousins.
 Among the team’s initial members were two former U.S. prosecutors, Michael L. Brown and William R. Mitchelson Jr. of Alston & Bird LLP.
-Both men have now departed, however, as have Leanne Marek and another attorney affiliated with the firm.
+Both men have now departed—Brown to become a federal judge—as have Leanne Marek and another attorney affiliated with the firm.
 Zhang is now represented by Thomas J. Nolan and Daniel B. Olmos of Palo Alto’s Nolan Barton & Olmos and Yitai Hu of Alston & Bird in its East Palo Alto office, according to the most recent filings.

 Zhang was 36-years-old when he was arrested.
 He is now 39 and will be 40 at his trial.
 Since his arrest he has lived under court-ordered monitoring, at first under full house arrest with his wife in a Mountain View house, then later alone with some additional freedoms after she returned to China.